possibly-wrong/blackjack/readme.txt

 ************************************************************************

 *** Revision History ***

+6.7  The strategy calculator now exits on entry of "0 0" for an
+     individual dealer up card and player hand, simplifying automated batch runs.

 6.6  The strategy calculator now displays all composition-dependent
      stand/hit strategy variations.
 The card counting analyzer now